ColtonPowell/c-tools/README.md

 ##### resize-window-mode
 A minor mode for resizing the window.

-  - Use `(rwm-toggle-default-keys)` ONCE to enable default keys (and again to disable them), shown below:
+  - Use `(rwm-toggle-default-keys)` ONCE to enable default keys (and again to disable them), which are shown below:
     - `C-p` and `<up>` (up arrow) to enlarge your current window vertically.
     - `C-n` and `<down>` to shrink your current window vertically.
     - `C-f` and `<right>` to enlarge your current window horizontally.